dtinblack/dtinblack.github.io/assets/md/tools-of-the-trade.md

 To keep a post's text lean make sure that [adverbs](https://www.yourdictionary.com/articles/adverbs-list-printable) are kept to a [minimum](https://writetodone.com/shoot-adverbs/).
 Another aspect is when to use [capital letters](https://www.skillsyouneed.com/write/capital-letters.html), apart from at the beginning of a sentence.

 Ensure that most of the sentences [active](https://www.theschoolrun.com/what-are-active-and-passive-sentences) i.e. the subject of the sentence is performing the action.
 For example, Dickens’ use of passive sentences ( mainly dialogue and formal statements ) is less than 10%.
-Websites such as Grammarly have a [passive voice checker](https://www.grammarly.com/passive-voice-checker).
+Websites such as Grammarly have a [passive voice checker](https://www.grammarly.com/passive-voice-checker) but is not free.
+However, the [Hemmingway App](https://hemingwayapp.com/) is free.

 [A cat, a hat and a simple measure of gobbledygook: How readable is your writing?](https://bankunderground.co.uk/2016/10/04/a-cat-a-hat-and-a-simple-measure-of-gobbledygook-how-readable-is-your-writing/#more-2108) is a general article that uses some of the reading tests described above and applied to financial industry.